Optimal Generalized Decision Trees via Integer Programming: Computational Results

 \section{Computational Results}

-We now turn to computational experiments for which we used a testset of 11 binary (two-class) classification datasets.
-We obtained 9 of these datasets are from the UCI Machine Learning repository \cite{UCI} and the remaining two (a1a and breast-cancer-wisconsin) from LIBSVM \cite{LIBSVM}.
-These datasets were selected because they fit into our framework without any adjustment or discretization effort as their variables are either binary or categorical.
+We now turn to computational experiments for which we used a collection of 10 binary (two-class) classification datasets.
+We obtained two of these datasets ({\em a1a} and {\em breast-cancer-wisconsin}) from LIBSVM \cite{LIBSVM}, one from FICO Explainable Machine Learning Challenge \cite{FICO} and the remaining 7 from the UCI Machine Learning repository \cite{UCI}.
+These datasets were selected because they fit into our framework as majority their variables are either binary or categorical.
 Each dataset was preprocessed to have the binary form assumed by the formulation, with identified groups of binary variables.
 A summary description of the problems is given in Table \ref{data-describe}.

 Each dataset/tree topology pair results in a MILP instance, which we implemented in Python 2.7 and then solved with IBM ILOG CPLEX 12.6.1 on a computational cluster, giving each instance access to 8 cores of an AMD Opteron 2.0 GHz processor.
 Throughout this section, we will refer to our method as ODT (Optimal Decision Trees).